-Last summer, a gunman murdered 22 Hispanic people at a Walmart in El Paso, Texas—one of two mass shootings in America in the space of a few hours.
+Last summer, a gunman murdered 23 people, the vast majority of them Hispanic, at a Walmart in El Paso, Texas—one of two mass shootings in America in the space of a few hours.
 Afterward, Trump gave a speech at the White House preaching “unity, devotion, and love.”
 The speech was obviously antithetical to the divisive premise of Trump’s political rise; the El Paso shooter had even channeled the president’s anti-Hispanic rhetoric in a violent screed that he posted online prior to his rampage.
 Despite such context, the New York Times granted Trump a front-page headline—“Trump urges unity v. racism”—that was breathtakingly credulous.
 Media Twitter was furious; so, reportedly, were many Times staffers.
 The headline was changed in time for the second edition.
 Dean Baquet, the paper’s top editor, later conceded, to staff, that it had been a “fucking mess.”

 Also last summer, Trump fired off a tweet telling four Democratic Congresswomen of color—all but one of whom (Rep. Ilhan Omar) was born in the US—to “go back” to “the totally broken and crime infested places from which they came.”
 Many reporters, including at the Times, tied themselves in knots to avoid calling the tweet “racist,” even though it clearly was.
 (One Times headline said Trump had “fanned the flames of a racial fire.”)
 Later in the week, Trump held a rally in North Carolina, and stood silent, for 13 seconds, as his supporters chanted, of Omar, “Send her back!”
 Afterward, HuffPost ran a headline—“A fascist Trump rally in Greenville”—that was much braver than anything the Times mustered.
 Christopher Mathias, who covers the far right for HuffPost, brought reporting to back up his use of the f-word, including interviews with scholars of fascism.